Are you having a bad hair day? Believe it or not, the cause could be low water pressure.

 The Cause Is Outside Your Home

 A low water pressure problem may not even originate inside your house.
-The water supply company could be having an issue with their equipment.
-There’s nothing you can do to fix the problem.
-Most likely, the supplier is hard at work to restore service.
-Another possible cause is a change in municipal water regulations.
-Your water supplier must comply; however, you could have a water pressure booster system installed to compensate.
+Instead, the issue could be with the water supply company and their equipment.
+In such cases, there’s nothing you can do to fix the problem.
+Most likely, the supplier is diligently working to restore service.
+On another note, a potential cause could be a change in municipal water regulations.
+While your water supplier must comply, you have the option to have a water pressure booster system installed to compensate.

 Contact HomeX To Fix Low Water Pressure